Listen in the podcast:

 As with the other games, there are numerous variations.

-- that you draw a circle in the sand or on the sidewalk and then take turns trying to bounce each other's marbles out of the circle with your own big marble.
+- that you make a circle in the sand (more fun sand games here) or draw on the sidewalk and then take turns trying to bounce each other's marbles out of the circle with your own large marble.

 - that you have a well as is the case with many schoolyards, but you also have them as tiles for your garden, and that you take turns to get your marbles in first.